karthikrameshpanaroma/panaromawallet-guides/faq/en/dexes-swaps/why-a-separate-approve-transaction-needed-before-swap.md

-# Why is a separate Approve transaction needed before a swap?
+# Why approve transaction is needed?

 When engaging in certain swap trades, users are required to execute a separate "Approve" transaction.
 These include: